Verruconis gallopava: Diseases

-Ochroconis gallopava was thought to cause epidemic fatal encephalitis only in fowls, turkeys, and poults at first, however recently it has been increasingly recognized as a pathogen for human following solid organ transplantation, such as kidney, liver, heart, and lung.
-The first O. gallopava infection in human was reported in 1986.
-Prior to 1986, O. gallopava was known as an agent of phaeohyphomycosis and fatal encephalitis mainly in poultry.
-Even though reports of human infection by this species have increased, O. gallopava remains an extremely uncommon agent of human disease.
+Verruconis gallopava was thought to cause epidemic fatal encephalitis only in fowls, turkeys, and poults at first, however recently it has been increasingly recognized as a pathogen for human following solid organ transplantation, such as kidney, liver, heart, and lung.
+The first V. gallopava infection in human was reported in 1986.
+Prior to 1986, V. gallopava was known as an agent of phaeohyphomycosis and fatal encephalitis mainly in poultry.
+Even though reports of human infection by this species have increased, V. gallopava remains an extremely uncommon agent of human disease.
 When it does occur in humans, a wide range of sites may become involved, including the lung, heart, brain, the superficial cutaneous or subcutaneous areas, and other parts of the body.
 Infection accompanies brain involvement, respiratory tract involvement, pulmonary infections, and skin infections and many others.
-O. gallopava infection can be divided into fatal disease and manageable disease.
+V. gallopava infection can be divided into fatal disease and manageable disease.
 Once the fungus penetrates into the central nervous system and involves the brain, the probability of cure by antifungal therapy falls exceedingly.
 When the fungal infection only concerns with systemic involvement except the brain, the probability of cure is higher.
 In serious infections, the typical entry point is thought to be the respiratory tract.
-Like other melanized fungi, the clinical presentation of O. gallopava is phaeohyphomycosis characterized by darkly colored lesions in affected tissues, acute or chronic inflammation, microabscesses, fibrosis, granulomas, and necrosis.
+Like other melanized fungi, the clinical presentation of V. gallopava is phaeohyphomycosis characterized by darkly colored lesions in affected tissues, acute or chronic inflammation, microabscesses, fibrosis, granulomas, and necrosis.
 The onset of symptoms in immunosuppressed individuals after transplantation is very slow, almost several months to years after organ transplantation surgery, but the infection can severely damage the host once it appears.
 When implicated, the median onset of the infection in organ transplanted patients is 22 months after surgery.
-Very rarely, O. gallopava infection has been observed in immunologically normal people.
+Very rarely, V. gallopava infection has been observed in immunologically normal people.
 Unlike infections in immunocompromised individuals, these cases tend to have a high recovery rate.

 Symptoms

-Ochroconis gallopava has a proclivity for tissues in the central nervous system, including the brain.
-Patients with neurological O. gallopava infection can display symptoms of migraine, fever, confusion, seizure, lethargy, neck pain, hemiparesis, and paralysis of the legs or both sides of the body.
+Verruconis gallopava has a proclivity for tissues in the central nervous system, including the brain.
+Patients with neurological V. gallopava infection can display symptoms of migraine, fever, confusion, seizure, lethargy, neck pain, hemiparesis, and paralysis of the legs or both sides of the body.
 Respiratory tract infections are associated with milder symptoms such as cough, chest pain, and dyspnea, or may be entirely asymptomatic.

 Other symptoms have been reported including swelling of shoulder and neck, and skin granules.